tsherif/space-shooter.c/ARCHITECTURE.md

 - Browsers enforce a policy that [fullscreen mode](https://developer.mozilla.org/en-US/docs/Web/API/Fullscreen_API/Guide#when_a_fullscreen_request_fails) can only be entered in a user input callback.
 - The [Web Gamepad API](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API) uses polling (see below), so there are no user input callbacks that can be used to comply with this policy.

-I addressed these problems by making the following design and architectural changes specific to the Web version of `space-shooter.c`:
+I address these problems by making the following design and architectural changes specific to the Web version of `space-shooter.c`:
 - Only keyboard input is used to toggle fullscreen, even when a gamepad is being used to play.
 - The logic for entering/exiting fullscreen is run in the keyboard event handler, rather than in the game loop as it is for the other platforms.